franciscoafonso04/PFL-Vault/Project 1/README.md

 - The solution consists of several helper functions and a main function (travelSales) that orchestrates the TSP calculation.
 Each function has a specific role in building the adjacency matrix, managing the bitwise mask for visited cities, and computing the minimum distance path using recursion.
 Here's a detailed breakdown:

+- NOTE: In addition to the primary functionality of solving the Traveling Salesman Problem (TSP), we have developed several auxiliary functions to facilitate the handling of city names and their corresponding indices.
+These functions are particularly useful for cases where city names are not limited to numerical representations (`cityToIndex`, `indexToCity`, `getIndexCity`, `getCityIndex`).

 ### Auxiliary Data Structures

 - **Adjacency Matrix**: Enables O(1) access to distances between cities for frequent distance lookups between pairs of cities.